The Best Places for Vegetarian and Vegan Food in Phoenix

-While not every item on this high-end, health-conscious chain’s menu is vegetarian, it offers herbivores quite a few selections.
-Try the Brussels sprout & wild mushroom pizza and the T.L.T., a vegan dish that features smoked tempeh, butter lettuce, tomato, avocado, and vegan mayonnaise.
+While not every item on this high-end, health conscious chain’s menu is vegetarian, it offers herbivores quite a few selections.
+Try the Butternut Squash Pizza or the T.L.T., a vegan dish that features smoked tempeh, butter lettuce, tomato, avocado, and vegan mayonnaise.
 Each menu item is easily identifiable as gluten free, vegan, or vegetarian, which makes choosing a delicious meal easy, even for the pickiest of eaters.

 Arizona’s favorite Mediterranean chain is a must-try for vegetarians, with options like the grilled portobello mushroom burger, chipotle black bean burger, lavosh pizza, and the falafel pita.
 The now-wildly-successful restaurant has been an Arizona staple for over two decades, and is a great option for vegetarians who are dining with non-vegetarians, as there really is something for just about everyone.

 Green is one of the Valley’s most popular exclusively vegan dining spots, and for good reason.
-There are meat-free versions of traditionally carnivorous dishes -- think Buffalo wings, chili fries, and Buffalo chicken sandwiches -- that you didn’t know you were missing (or wanted a vegan version of).
-The restaurant also strives to use mostly organic ingredients and even has gluten free options.
-Plus, after you enjoy one of their spectacular meals, you head over to Nami right next door to their Phoenix location for a delicious vegan ice cream.
+There are meat-free versions of traditionally carnivorous dishes -- think buffalo wings, chili fries, and Chicago cheesesteaks -- that you didn’t know you were missing (or wanted a vegan version of).
+The restaurant also strives to use mostly organic ingredients and even has gluten-free options.
+Plus, after you enjoy one of their spectacular meals, you head over to Nami right next door to their Phoenix location for a delicious vegan ice cream tSoynami.

 Former meat lovers rejoice, because Veggie Village has everything you need to relive your meat-eating days.
 From faux chicken and fish to burgers, the Asian-inspired menu has almost anything you might find yourself craving.
 We recommend the orange chicken, sweet and vinegar fish, and the burger.
 Vegetarian options can also be made vegan for those avoiding all animal products.